 When recommendations are not acted upon, it is usually because the decision-maker does not have enough information to make a judgment.
 To speed up the process and to improve the approval rate, you must learn to anticipate the questions the decision-maker will ask in order to sign off on the requested change.
 This being the case, the more pertinent information included in the presentation, the higher the odds are for approval.

-Remember the scenario from Module 6?
-If you dodn't, I've included it below for your review.
+Let's look again at the scenario introduced in Module 6.
 We're going to use this scenario to make some effective recommendations for corrective action.
 We want to make sure this accident never happens to Bob (or anyone else) again.
 You'll do this by reviewing the accident scenario and answering six key questions.

-With the information gained, you will conclude by writing a recommendation.
+With the information gained, you will conclude the investigation by writing a recommendation.
 Your job is to convince me (your supervisor) that your ideas make sense... and I'm busy, so make it good!

 Answer the following six questions to help develop and justify recommendations.